Visiting Taiwan, Part 1: Rain

 Jiufen: History, Kitsch, and Art

-The Japanese era lasted from the late 19th century to 1945.
-It was during this time that the small village of Jiufen became the epicenter of the Taiwanese Gold Rush and grew into an important town.
-After the surrender of Japan, the Chinese government took control of Taiwan.
-The brutal suppression of uprisings in Jiufen against the government in 1947 claimed thousands of victims among Taiwanese civilians.
-This incident was officially taboo in Taiwan for a long time, until the 1989 movie «A City of Sadness» made the issue public.
-Jiufen, which had been forgotten after the exhaustion of its gold resources, went through a revival after that: the nostalgic movie scenes set in Jiufen has made the town a popular spot for Taiwanese weekend tourists.
+In the late 20th century, the small village of Jiufen became the epicenter of the Taiwanese Gold Rush and grew into an important town.
+After the exhaustion of its gold resources, Jiufen was forgotten, but has been going through a revival after being featured in a popular movie: the nostalgic movie scenes set in Jiufen has made the town a popular spot for Taiwanese weekend tourists.

 With the tourism came souvenir shops, tea houses, cafes, and restaurants.
 But the tourists also keep local artists alive, like the owner of the creepy mask gallery in the pictures below.
 Supposedly, he sculpts these masks after creatures that appeared in his dreams.
 After seeing the cabinet of horrors that his gallery is, I’m surprised this guy still dares to fall asleep.